U.N. chief appeals to Indonesia not to carry out executions

 "Under international law, if the death penalty is to be used at all, it should only be imposed for the most serious crimes, namely those involving intentional killing, and only with appropriate safeguards," Ban's spokesman said in a statement.

-"Drug-related offenses generally are not considered to fall under the category of 'most serious crimes'," he said.
+"Drug-related offences generally are not considered to fall under the category of 'most serious crimes'," he said.

 (Reporting by Michelle Nichols; Editing by David Gregorio)